 Illinois has distinct regions to live in for seniors.
 There’s the city life in places like Chicago, Rockford, and the Quad Cities region with many transportation options, entertainment, art, and music to choose from.
 Chicago also has Lake Michigan.
 Then there’s smaller cities and towns like Champaign, home of the University of Illinois, scenic Lake Forrest, and Springfield, the birthplace of President Abraham Lincoln.
 Downer’s Grove is one of the best places to live and it features two forest preserves.
 The state is home to over 60 state parks, attractive downtown Galena, IL, the KeyLime Cove Waterpark Resort in Gurnee and Route 66 runs through the state.

 Agencies on Aging

 The Illinois Department on Aging helps older people live independently in their own homes and communities.
 Professional staff briefly assess needs, send literature and write referrals for a range of services such as case management, the Long-Term Care Ombudsman program, legal services, transportation, employment and nutrition services.

 Department on Aging

 Springfield, IL 62702-1271

 Alzheimer's Communities Regulations

+The state requires health care facilities offering specialized care in the treatment of Alzheimer's disease and related dementias to fully inform the public regarding the facility and program of care.
 A facility must fill out an Alzheimer's Special Care Disclosure Form if they offer care to Alzheimer's residents in a special unit.
 Staff must be on duty all hours of each day to provide services that meet the total needs of the residents.

 You may choose to spend your golden years in a community designed especially for mature adults.
 Senior living facilities come in many sizes and shapes.
 Senior apartments are one such chose.
 A Senior Apartment allows you to take advantage of many amenities and personalized services without having to maintain a house and yard.